- The Apple MacBook Air 13 is a few years old, but it retains its value as a top buy for business use.

-Apple's new MacBook Air is lighter, faster and more secure than previous versions.
-It boasts a 13.3-inch Retina display that depicts 48 percent more color than previous generations.
+Apple's MacBook Air is lighter, faster and more secure than many laptops, even new models.
+It boasts a 13.3-inch Retina display that depicts 48% more color than previous generations.
 Its built-in HD FaceTime camera and array of microphones make video calling and FaceTiming crisp and clear.
-Its promise of all-day battery life means you can use it on long flights and not worry about constantly being plugged in.Credit: Apple
+Its promise of all-day battery life means you can use it on long flights and not worry about needing to plug it in.

 Hardware, storage and speed

 Apple is known for including convenient bells and whistles as selling points on all its products, but this laptop is a strong product inside and out.
-It's also only 0.61 inches at its thickest point, making it 10 percent thinner than the previous MacBook Air.
-It only weighs 2.7 pounds and takes up 17 percent less volume.
+It's 0.61 inches at its thickest point.
+It weighs 2.7 pounds.
 The compact, portable nature of the MacBook Air means you can travel with your laptop without being weighed down by it.
 [Read related article: Mac or PC?
 What Should Your Small Business Use?]

-Apple boasts an all-day battery life on the new MacBook Air.
+Apple boasts an all-day battery life on the MacBook Air.
 This means 12 hours of battery life during wireless web use and up to 13 hours of iTunes movie playback.
 This is an impressive lifespan, ideal for traveling or constant on-the-go use.
-This is one of the standout business features of the new MacBook Air.
+This is one of the standout business features of the MacBook Air.
 This battery capacity is on par with some of the longest-lasting laptops on the market.

 Touch ID and security

-Apple built a fingerprint sensor right into the keyboard, which allows you to quickly unlock the computer without the hassle of typing in a password.
-Apple also wants to protect your biometric (and personal) information – the new MacBook Air includes an Apple T2 Security Chip.
+Apple built a fingerprint sensor into the keyboard, which allows you to quickly unlock the computer without the hassle of typing in a password.
+Apple also wants to protect your biometric (and personal) information – the MacBook Air includes an Apple T2 Security Chip.
 It protects Touch ID information and analyzes software to ensure nothing has been tampered with.
 It also offers data encryption for everything stored on your SSD.

-This new laptop can handle intense video and graphics projects.
-You have the option to bring Radeon Pro Vega graphics to your MacBook, which can deliver up to 60 percent graphics performance.
+This laptop can handle intense video and graphics projects.
+You have the option to bring Radeon Pro Vega graphics to your MacBook, which can deliver up to 60% graphics performance.
 Apple included two Thunderbolt 3 ports on the side of the Air, so you can charge your notebook or transfer data via USB and Thunderbolt.
 Because USB-C and Thunderbolt 3 are the same port type, you can also connect to the thousands of USB-C-supported devices on the market.
-One final notable feature is the Air's new keyboard, which is 20 percent larger than the previous generations' keyboards.
+Another notable feature is the Air's keyboard, which is 20% larger than the previous generations' keyboards.

 Is it good for business?

-The new MacBook Air is ideal for business owners and employees who travel frequently.
+The MacBook Air is ideal for business owners and employees who travel frequently.
 It offers a lightweight, powerful laptop experience.
 Its improved hardware, slimmed design, impressive security and long-lasting battery make it a great computer.
 While it's certainly not cheap, it's a great option for business owners looking for a powerful, slim laptop – and the latest in a long line of impressive and reliable Apple products.